Is It OK to Put Off Having a Heart Procedure?

 WHEN HEART PROCEDURES CAN BE SAFELY DELAYED?

+A lot of patients are considering delaying medical care during the Pandemic.
 For patients who have been recommended to have a heart procedure, there’s no simple cookbook formula for determining if it can be safely put off.
 Instead, it’s important for patients to talk about the implications of this with their doctors before making a decision.

 There needs to be a careful discussion between the patient and the doctor regarding balancing the risk of delaying a procedure.

-The decision to postpone medical procedures will also depend on COVID 19 activity in the place you live.
+The decision to postpone medical procedures will also depend on COVID-19 activity in the place you live.
 A patient with a particular problem in need of a heart procedure may be better off delaying their procedure in a geographical area that is particularly impacted by COVID-19, Whereas that same patient may be better off having their procedure sooner in an area where the COVID-19 problem is not (as) significant.